Skip to content

 The Center for Philippine Studies (CPS) was originally established as a Program in 1975 by an Act of the Hawai’i State Legislature to recognize the contributions of Filipinos to the history of Hawaiʻi, and to highlight the academic expertise on the Philippines at the University of Hawaiʻi at Mānoa.
-It was subsequently established at the University of Hawaii as a Philippine Studies Program under the Asian Studies Program, which later became the Center for Asian and Pacific Studies.
+It was subsequently established at the University of Hawaiʻi as a Philippine Studies Program under the Asian Studies Program, which later became the School of Pacific and Asian Studies (SPAS).

 Looking back, the Steering Committee responsible for the preparation of the Philippine Studies Program Feasibility Study was composed of the following members: